macster110/PAMGuard_DeepLearningSegmenter/README.md

+## This is now a PAMGuard core module.
+The updated latest source code can be found [here](https://github.com/PAMGuard/PAMGuard/tree/main/src/rawDeepLearningClassifier).

 # PAMGuard_DeepLearningSegmenter
 The Deep Learning Segment PAMGuard module acquires incoming chunks of raw sound data and sends to a deep learning model for classification in real time.
 Results become part of the PAMGuard processing chain and so can be further classified, saved as raw wav clips, localised, annotated etc.